 You can make a non-numbered enumaration using \begin{itemize}.
-A dot in your enumaration is then made using \item Behind this command you type a spacebar and then the tekst you want behind the dot.
-When your enumaration is done you close it using \end{itemize}
+An item in your enumaration is then made using \item.
+Behind this command you type a space and then the text you want for this bullet-point.
+When your enumaration is done you close it using \end{itemize}.
+Any following item can be put on a new line by again starting it with \item.